December 19, 2025

 Understanding what’s normal, following post-operative care, and choosing an experienced surgeon are the most important factors in achieving good scar healing.

-Compare full facelift vs mini facelift surgery in Korea.
-Learn differences in results, recovery, longevity, and who each procedure is best for.
+Compare male facelift surgery with non-surgical lifting (HIFU, threads, RF, fillers).
+Learn differences in results, cost, downtime, longevity, and who each option is best for.